 “A father carries pictures where his money used to be.” — Steve Martin

 These are just 10 funny dad quotes — oh, whoops!
-We miscounted — there are more than 10.
+We miscounted — there are actually more than 10.
 What are we missing?
 Share some of your favorite quotes in comments.

 Amy Cuevas Schroeder is the cofounder and Chief Content Officer of Jumble & Flow, the new lifestyle brand that empowers women to thrive in midlife.
 She started her first business, Venus Zine, in her dorm room at Michigan State University, and later sold the company.
 She now lives in the Chicago area, and is raising twin girls with her husband, Martin, a social worker.
 She’s worked as a content leader for Etsy, Minted, and Abstract, and has written for NYLON, Pitchfork, The Startup, and more.